puppetlabs/puppet-specifications/tasks/README.md

 ## Task execution

-If the task has multiple executable files, the `implementations` field of the metadata is used to determine which executable is suitable for the target.
+If the task has multiple implementation files, the `implementations` field of the metadata is used to determine which implementation is suitable for the target.
 Each implementation can specify `requirements`, which is an array of the required "features" to use that implementation.
 The available features are defined by the task runner.

-If the task has a single executable file and doesn't use the `implementations` field, that executable will be used on every target.
+If the task has a single implementation file and doesn't use the `implementations` field, that implementation will be used on every target.

-The task executable is copied to the target and then executed on the target by the task runner.
+The task implementation is copied to the target and then executed on the target by the task runner.

 No arguments are passed to the task when it is executed.

 The task file in the module does not need execute permissions set.

-The location of the task file varies based on the transport used by the task runner.
+The location of the task file on the target varies based on the transport used by the task runner.
 Task authors have no control over this path.

 The operating environment the task is executed in (such as environment variables set and user privilege) is also controlled by the task runner.
 Task authors should document any requirements they have.